4.8 1700+ Google Reviews

 Turn off your AC right now if it has ice build up or if it’s blowing warm air.
 So, unfortunately, you’re going to have to finish reading this blog with no AC.

 I won’t go into the nitty-gritty technical stuff, though.
-Your air conditioner (or heat pump) doesn’t cool your air per se.
+First of all, your air conditioner (or heat pump) doesn’t cool your air per se.
 Instead, it moves the heat from your indoor air to the exterior on the cooling cycle.

 Another essential component is the refrigerant.
 The refrigerant is either a gas or liquid, depending on which stage in the cycle it is in.
 It absorbs heat indoors and releases the heat outside.